ibalardian07/Microsoft-Email-Validator/README.md

 # Microsoft Email Validator
-Basically, I created this tool to help check emails registered with Microsoft, for newsletter purposes
+Basically I made this tool to check emails registered with Microsoft, to send me an offer message from a project that I made.
+Thanks

 Tool :
 1. XAMPP